2,458 texts in Legends of the Jews (Ginzberg)

 Not some friendly sparring, but a fierce, all-night battle with a mysterious being.
 It turns out, according to Legends of the Jews, Jacob had good reason to keep replaying that sce...

 The story of Jacob and Esau, those eternally squabbling twins, offers us a fascinating glimpse into just that.
-We all know the tale: Jacob, the trickster, steals Esau’s birthright ...
+The familiar version gives us the tale: Jacob, the trickster, steals ...